GordonPmnt/test/README.md

 `
 ```

-This create an "input" tag, with a random classname and CSS code attached.
+This creates an "input" tag, with a random classname and CSS code attached.

+- Exercise2: use the url to give launchpad id param to the function.